-A relatively common but short-term effect of the keto diets is the decreased physical performance.
+A relatively common but short-term effect of the keto diet is decreased physical performance.

-However, after the body adapts to the ketosis, it returns to its previous physical state and performance.
+However, once your body adapts to ketosis, it returns to its previous physical state and performance.

-Further, sodium and potassium supplements could help with this adverse effect.
+Getting enough sodium and potassium could help with this adverse effect.